John McKendree Springer

-John McKendree Springer (7 September 1873 – 2 December 1963) was an American bishop of the Methodist Episcopal Church and The Methodist Church, elected in 1936.
+John McKendree Springer (7 September 1873 – 2 December 1963) was an American bishop of the Methodist Episcopal Church and The Methodist Church, elected Missionary Bishop for Africa in 1936.
 He was also a pioneering missionary instrumental in developing Methodism on the continent of Africa.

-Birth and family
+There, he introduced schools which came to be welcomed by many of the tribal chiefs and which the young Africans came to be very fond of.
+Springer is noted for exploring and journeying 1500 miles across central Africa on foot in 1907, along with his wife Helen.

+Family background

-Springer was born in Cataract, Wisconsin, the son of the Rev. Henry Martin Springer, and the grandson of the Rev. Elihu Springer, both M.E.
-Preachers.
-Elihu Springer was a soldier in the American Indian Wars.
-Henry Springer served four years with the Colorado Cavalry during the American Civil War.
-He is buried at the United Methodist mission station in Mulungwishi, Katanga Province, DRC.
-His grave marker indicates that he died on December 1, 1963.
+Springer was born in Cataract, Wisconsin, the son of the Rev. Henry Martin Springer, and the grandson of the Rev. Elihu Springer, both Methodist Episcopal preachers.
+Elihu was a soldier in the American Indian Wars.
+Henry served four years with the Colorado cavalry during the American Civil War.

+In 1905, John Springer had become mission superintendent of Old Umtali where he married Helen Emily Rasmussen, who also did missionary work in Southern Rhodesia.

+After the death of Helen in 1946, Springer married a second Helen, Helen Newton Everett, who did missionary work in the Congo.

+On December 1, 1963, Springer died in the Congo and was buried at the United Methodist mission station in Mulungwishi, Katanga Province, DRC.

 The Springer family is of Swedish origin.
 John's mother was descended from the Scarritts family, which was involved in the Indian Missions.

 Education

 Springer graduated from Northwestern University (1895 and 1899).
-He went on to earn a B.D. degree from the Garrett Biblical Institute (1901).
+He earned a B.D. degree from the Garrett Biblical Institute (1901) and Taylor University.

+Having performed missionary work in many capacities throughout most of Africa, he authored a number of books about missionary work in Africa during the course of his career.
+His first wife, Helen, also authored a work about life in Africa, in 1906.